tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 ## Entrypoint

 When Envoy creates VMs, it calls `main` function of your program at startup phase before it tries to create `VMContext` inside VMs.
-Therfore you must pass your own implementation of `VMContext` in `main` function.
+Therefore you must pass your own implementation of `VMContext` in `main` function.

 [proxywasm](../proxywasm) package's `SetVMContext` function is the entrypoint used for that purpose.
 That being said, your `main` function should look like the following: